Student Forums

 A journal of social practice & professional engagement for the Antioch community

-For my first co-op I am working at the University Endoscopy Center (UEC) in Cincinnati.
+I am working at the University Endoscopy Center (UEC) in Cincinnati for my first co-op.
 In this position, I primarily assist nurses, techs and other staff in their roles.
-On days when I am working at the nurse’s station or on the floor I make beds, lead patients back, call patients ahead of their procedures, help with office-related tasks, and make sure we are stocked on necessities like wipes, PPE, paper towels, and warm blankets for the patients.
-If I am doing “bedside,” or performing pre-cleaning on dirty scopes and preparing the room for the next patient, it is important that that be my primary task since it is necessary to be ready to change the room over quickly as it is easy for the center to fall behind schedule, but I still help out on the floor briefly if needed.
-I am also taking part in various learning opportunities such as attending conferences for residents and fellows at University of Cincinnati Medical Center and watching grand rounds, which doctors utilize to stay current in their field, shadowing, and observing procedures.
+On days when I am working at the nurse’s station or on the floor, I make beds, lead patients back from procedures, call patients ahead of their operationes, etc. I also help with office-related tasks and make sure we are stocked with necessities like wipes, PPE, paper towels, and warm blankets for the patients.
+Sometimes I do “bedside,” or perform pre-cleaning on dirty scopes and prepare the room for the next patient.
+When that is the case, it is important that that such activities be my primary task since it is necessary to be ready to change the room over quickly and avoid falling behind schedule.
+I still help help out on the floor briefly if needed, but I prioritize tasks that will enable the entire unit to function smoothly.

-Overall, this co-op has been an invaluable opportunity to gain new knowledge, experience the healthcare system from a new perspective, and see what doctors, nurses and techs do on a daily basis.
+Overall, this co-op has been an invaluable opportunity to gain knowledge, experience the healthcare system from a new perspective, and see what doctors, nurses and techs do on a daily basis.

 Share Post